 DISTRACT: Create a habit of quickly distracting an agitated or scared bird.
 Take a few moments to generate a list of when your bird usually bites.
 Once you know what type of situations provoke a bird bite, you can anticipate a potential behavior problem and proactively plan on how to avoid it.
 If your bird bites when you are holding it, get into the habit of jiggling the hand that is holding it when you see a bite coming on, so as to shift the bird’s attention from biting to balancing.
 You only need to jiggle enough to temporarily throw the bird off balance.
 Another technique to safely distract your bird is blowing in its face.
 If your bird bites during transitions, like when you put it back in its cage, create a distraction of putting a favored treat in its bowl or giving it a treat when it steps onto its cage perch.

 STICK TRAINING: Stick training is another great way for you or even a pet sitter to avoid bird bites.
 Teach your bird to step up onto a stick.
 One of our favorite parrot supplies is The Percher.
-A good source for teaching stick training is Good Bird Inc. Make sure that you teach the bird to associate getting up on the stick with pleasure.
+A good source for teaching stick training is Good Bird Inc. Make sure that you teach the bird to associate getting up on the stick with pleasure and refrain from engaging with biting parrot behavior.
 For instance, when your bird gets on the stick, talk fondly to it or give it a treat.

-FESS UP: It is not at all that uncommon to unintentionally teach a bird to bite.
+FESS UP: It is not at all that uncommon to unintentionally train a biting parrot.
 After all, our human reaction feeds into a parrot’s way of communicating.
 When we screech or scream in reaction to a bird bite, it sounds a lot like the way parrots communicate.
 On top of that the simple reaction of pulling away is exactly what the parrot wants!
-Your bird percieves your reaction as a reward because it got what it wanted.
+Your bird perceives your reaction as a reward because it got what it wanted.

 TRAINING: If you've unintentionally trained your bird to bite, just fess up to the error of your ways and retrain.
 While it may take a while for your bird to understand that biting doesn’t get the same old reaction it is used to, with dedication you can retrain a biting bird surprisingly fast.

 Your bird wants to behave as expected.
-Clicker training and treats communicate to your bird exactly what you want.
+Clicker training and treats communicate to your bird exactly what behavior you want and will reward.
 You click as soon as your bird performs the expected behavior.
 Your bird sees and hears the clicker, tastes the treat, and smells the treat.
-It gets much more sensory satisfaction from training than it does from biting.
+It gets much more sensory satisfaction from positive training than it does from being a biting parrot.

 When you’ve identified what situations your parrot tends to bite in and begin using Clicker Training to retrain it, you’ll be amazed at how fast your parrot changes its ways!
 Even so, your parrot may still bite on occasion.
 You need to plan your reaction when the inevitable happens.
 Prevention is the bird training method of choice.
 Learn the O-P-A-L-S method for managing a biting bird.